bydavy/CarND-Capstone-Docker/README.md

-# Docker container to build Udacity carnd capstone project
+# Docker container for CarND-Capstone project

+This is the last project of the Udacity self-driving car NanoDegree.
+It's composed of a simulator (that should run on your local machine) and of the brain of the car (that should run in this container, including compilation).

+The container connect to the port 4567 of the host machine, that's the port the simulator listen on.

 See https://github.com/udacity/CarND-Capstone

-# What is this container?
-This container is the full environment to compile and execute Udacity carnd capstone project.
-The simulator will have to run on your host machine, but everything else can be done within this container.

-# How to use it?
+## How to use it?
 1. Download the script
 ```bash
 wget https://raw.githubusercontent.com/bydavy/CarND-Capstone-Docker/master/run.sh